-Activities identified from ACMSF horizon scanning that will be taken forward in the near future
+Activities identified from ACMSF horizon scanning to be taken forward

-- 9. During horizon scanning the Committee identified the need to establish a genomics risk assessment subgroup.
-It is the Agency's intention that this will be the next subgroup to be established by ACMSF, although the scope of the group may need to be considered against today's background where whole genome sequencing (WGS) is now more frequently used in both diagnostics and outbreak investigations. - 10.
-By way of background, this issue first came to light as members viewed it important to understand the longer-term implications WGS for Salmonella outbreak investigations and therefore a move away from phenotyping, serotyping and phage typing.
+9. During horizon scanning the Committee identified the need to establish a genomics risk assessment subgroup.
+The FSA will discuss this internally and give consideration to taking this forward.
+The scope of the group may need to be considered against today's background where whole genome sequencing (WGS) is now more frequently used in both diagnostics and outbreak investigations.
+10. By way of background, this issue first came to light as members viewed it important to understand the longer-term implications WGS for Salmonella outbreak investigations and therefore a move away from phenotyping, serotyping and phage typing.
 The implications of relying solely on WGS in the detection and investigation of outbreaks including the inability to identify strain types, the difficultly in differentiating between Salmonella serotypes and phage types, and unclear turnaround time when using WGS, were underlined by the Committee as important areas to consider at the time.
 Members were concerned about whether data from these different methods would be difficult to compare and expressed that WGS needs to be carefully considered to ensure the continuity of information flow.
 Suitability of generated data and being able to derive useful information (in a risk assessment context) from data was flagged as a concern.
 Members are asked to note a recent opinion prepared by EFSA's BIOHAZ panel on "Whole genome sequencing and metagenomics for outbreak investigation, source attribution and risk assessment of food-borne microorganisms" (EFSA 2019)i.
 It is likely this area will be discussed further at the 2020 workshop.